dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/multi-container-applications-docker-compose.md

 Docker-compose expects each line in an .env file to be in the format \<variable\>=\<value\>.

-Note that the values set in the runtime environment always override the values defined inside the .env file.
-In a similar way, values passed via command-line command arguments also override the default values set in the .env file.
+The values set in the run-time environment always override the values defined inside the .env file.
+In a similar way, values passed via command-line arguments also override the default values set in the .env file.

 #### Additional resources